 The first step in treating pink eye in cattle is to use appropriate antibiotics to control the infection.
 In mild to moderate cases, topical options such as oxytetracycline or Terramycin can be applied directly to the eye every 8–12 hours.

-When things get really bad and deep corneal ulcers develop, a vet may need to step in with procedures like a third eyelid flap or temporary eyelid sutures to shield the eye and give it a chance to heal.
+When things get really bad and deep corneal ulcers develop, a vet may need to step in with procedures such as a third-eyelid flap or temporary eyelid sutures to shield the eye and give it a chance to heal.
 In more controlled settings, autologous serum eye drops are sometimes added to help the cornea repair itself.
-Some farmers do turn to natural remedies as a bit of extra support, but always use them alongside proper antibiotic treatment and never as a replacement for it.
+Some farmers do turn to natural remedies for a bit of extra support, but always use them alongside proper antibiotic treatment, never as a replacement for it.

 Pain Management and Inflammation

 When eye inflammation gets really bad, apply 1% atropine ointment to help ease those painful eye spasms.
-Just keep treated animals in the shade since the ointment causes their pupils to dilate.
+Just keep treated animals in the shade, as the ointment can dilate their pupils.

 Protect the Eye

 Keeping the affected eye protected really does make a difference in how fast the animal recovers.
-A cattle pink eye patch or a shaded resting area helps block out flies, dust, and sunlight while also lowering the chances of the infection spreading through the herd.
-Supportive products like Curicyn pink eye or cow pink eye spray can also be useful for keeping the eye clean and helping it heal faster.
+A cattle pinkeye patch or a shaded resting area helps block flies, dust, and sunlight while also reducing the risk of infection spreading through the herd.
+Supportive products like Curicyn pink eye or cow pink eye spray can also help keep the eye clean and promote faster healing.

 Keeping a close eye on the animal every day is really important.
-Watch for signs that things are getting better, like less redness, reduced discharge, and ulcers starting to heal.
-Most cases clear up somewhere between 7 and 14 days.
+Watch for signs that things are getting better, such as reduced redness, reduced discharge, and ulcers starting to heal.
+Most cases clear up within 7 to 14 days.

-If the eye keeps getting worse or shows no sign of improvement, or if several animals are not responding to treatment, it is time to call a vet to rule out other infections or possible antibiotic resistance.
+If the eye keeps worsening or shows no signs of improvement, or if several animals are not responding to treatment, it is time to call a vet to rule out other infections or possible antibiotic resistance.
 Sticking to proper antibiotic treatment, protecting the eye, and providing good supportive care gives cattle the best chance of a full recovery and helps avoid permanent eye damage or blindness down the road.

 Prevention and Management of Pinkeye in Cattle